 Prokofiev Complete Symphonies and Concertos box set.
 Valery Gergiev conducts the Orchestra and Chorus of the Mariinsky Theatre (Principal Chorus Master Andrei Petrenko) at the Tchaikovsky Concert Hall in Moscow and the Concert Hall of the Mariinsky Theatre in St. Petersburg, April 2016.
 Features soloists Denis Kozhukhin (Piano), Denis Matsuev (Piano), Leonidas Kavakos (Violin), Daniil Trifonov (Piano), Igor Morozov (Tenor), Sergei Redkin (Piano), Vadym Kholodenko (Piano), Kristof Barati (Violin), Olga Borodina (Mezzo-soprano), Yulia Matochkina (Mezzo-soprano), Mikhail Petrenko (Bass), Alexei Petrenko (Narrator), and Alexander Ramm (Cello).
 The symphonic and choral works included in this box set are spread over three Blu-ray discs.Read More

 Puccini Tosca opera to libretto by Giuseppe Giacosa and Luigi Illica.
 Directed 2001 as a 35mm celluloid film opera movie by Benoît Jacquot at a movie studio in Germany.
 Stars Angela Gheorghiu [when she was young] (Floria Tosca), Roberto Alagna [then he was hot] (Mario Cavaradossi), Ruggero Raimondi [when he still looked scary] (Baron Scarpia), Maurizio Muraro (Cesare Angelotti), Enrico Fissore (Sacristan), David Cangelosi (Spoletta), and Sorin Coliban (Sciarrone).
 Antonio Pappano [when he was just getting started with the Royal Opera] conducts the Royal Opera House Orchestra, the Royal Opera Chorus (Chorus Director Terry Edwards), and The Tiffin Boys Choir (Chorus Master Simon Toyne).
-Set designs by Sylvain Chauvelot; costume designs by Christian Gasc.
+Set design by Sylvain Chauvelot; costume design by Christian Gasc.
 Released 2017, package includes 2 discs: a 2K (old fashioned) Blu-ray and a 4K Ultra HD Blu-ray.
 It's important to note, however, that this title does not have the High Dynamic Range (HDR) feature or any of the advanced sound technology available with the new 4K films.
 As best I can tell, the only difference between the two discs in the package is the higher 4K resolution.
+Sung in Italian.
 Released 2017, disc has 5.1 dts-HD Master Audio sound.
 Grade: B+Read More

 Verdi Ernani opera to a libretto by Francesco Maria Piave.
 Directed 2017 by Jean-Louis Grinda at the Opéra Monte-Carlo.
 Stars Ramón Vargas (Ernani), Ludovic Tézier (Don Carlo), Alexander Vinogradov (Don Ruy Gomez de Silva), Svetla Vassilieva (Elvira), Karine Ohanyan (Giovanna), Maurizio Pace (Don Riccardo), and Gabriele Ribis (Jago).
 Daniele Callegari conducts the Monte-Carlo Philharmonic Orchestra and the Monte-Carlo Opera Chorus (Chorus Master Stefano Visconti).
 Set design by Isabelle Partiot-Pieri; costumes by Teresa Acone; lights by Laurent Castaingt; film direction by Stéphan Aubé; produced by Frederic Allain (Wahoo).
 Released 2017, disc has 5.1 dts-HD Master Audio sound.
 Grade: NARead More